roleoroleo/yi-hack-MStar/README.md

 The RTSP server code derives from live555 - http://www.live555.com/ and from the archive rtsp2303_srcbin_20170414-1630.zip posted in the link above.

-There is a problem with ffmpeg, see https://github.com/roleoroleo/yi-hack-MStar/issues/36 for details.
+There is a known problem with ffmpeg, see https://github.com/roleoroleo/yi-hack-MStar/issues/36 for details.

 ### RTSP audio support (many thanks to @PieVo for adding it):
 The datapath of the audio is as follows: